ringhiera/python-powerservice/README.rst

 Implementation
 ==============

 The implementation is quite trivial.
-Once the specs are clarified it reduces to a quite simple ETL process.
+Once the specs are clarified it reduces to a simple ETL process.
-One can use a bridge pattern with an outer class acting as orchestrator and few handles implementing the processing steps are injected.
+One can use a bridge pattern (https://en.wikipedia.org/wiki/Bridge_pattern) with an outer class acting as orchestrator and few handlers implementing the processing steps injected to the constructor.

-This approach ahs multiple advantages. firs of all the orchestrator is agnostic to the actual implementation of the processing steps.
+This approach has multiple advantages.
+Firts of all the orchestrator is agnostic to the actual implementation of the processing steps.
 Moreover, each processing step is self contained and loosely coupled with the rest of the system.
-This approach keeps every component very lean, each component can be tested in isolation, components can be easily replaced with minor impact on the codebase. e.g. if we want to persist in a database we just need to inject a persistency unit writing on a DB.
+This approach keeps every component very lean, each component can be tested in isolation, components can be easily replaced with minor impact on the codebase. e.g. if we want to persist in a database we just need to inject a new persistence unit writing to a DB.
-The same happen on the validation, if we want to add or modify the validity constraints we can inject a different validator and it will do the job seamlessly (even filtering for valid rows is carried out by the validator instance using inversion of control)
+The same happens on the validation, e.g. if we want to add or modify the validity constraints we can inject a different validator and it will do the job seamlessly (even filtering for valid rows is carried out by the validator instance using inversion of control)